Arkadiusz Krysik

 Freemium model

-In this model, the basic version of the software is free, but customers pay for premium features or additional functionality.
+In this model of Software as a Service, the basic version of the software is free, but customers pay for premium features or additional functionality.
 This model can help attract more customers, as they can try the software before committing to a paid subscription.
-A good examples of that revenue model can be Canva, HubSpot or Dropbox.
+A good examples of that revenue SaaS model can be Canva, HubSpot or Dropbox.
 Each of these services can be accessed freely but some premium services are hidden behind the paywall.

 Pay-per-use